Code-Institute-Submissions/milestone-project-1-done-london/TESTING.md

     3. Reduce screen size to confrim that on tablet and mobile devices, the footer changes correctly to shop only social icons and copyright information.
     4. Confirm that social links are centre aligned on mobile and tablet and aligned right on desktop.

-7. Review and confirm responsiveness and funtionality on different browsers.
+7. Review and confirm responsiveness and functionality on different browsers.

-8. Review and confirm responsiveness and funtionality on tablet and mobile devices.
+8. Review and confirm responsiveness and functionality on tablet and mobile devices.

 #### Shop Page: